Doosan to showcase hydrogen, robot innovations at CES 2022

 South Korean conglomerate Doosan Group said Thursday it will unveil innovations centered on hydrogen and robotics technologies at the 2022 Consumer Electronics Show.

 Under the theme “delightful life,” Doosan Group and its major affiliates will showcase their latest innovations at a 450-square-meter booth at the West Hall of the Las Vegas Convention Center from Jan.
-5-8, local time.
+5-8.
 The West Hall is where mobility, auto and self-driving companies are grouped.

 Doosan Group Chairman Park Jeong-won will also attend the event.